 “I’m sorry, I can’t hear you.
 Could you speak up a bit please?”

 Put the phone down on someone

 When this happens, the other person closes the phone call without saying good bye.
 Maybe they’re angry with you!

 “I can’t believe it!
 He put the phone down on me!”

 Join My New Phrasal Verb Training Program!

 Want to use phrasal verbs confidently in business situations?

-Launching Soon!
-A new 3-week training program that helps you understand and use phrasal verbs to talk about products and services and when you communicate with your customers.
+Join my 3-week training program to help you understand and use phrasal verbs to talk about products and services and when you communicate with your customers.

-Spots in the training program are limited, so join the waiting list below to be the first to hear when it’s open!
+The first edition of this training program has now closed for registration.
+Join the waiting list below to be the first to hear when it’s open again!